 - investments that may have ties to terrorist groups.

-It’s also important to note that many funds integrate ESG factors already – without having any particular labels attached.
+It’s also important to note that many funds integrate ESG already – without having any labels attached.

 If you want to learn more about how ESG works, contact your advisor.
 An advisor can help you make sure you’re investing sustainably.
 They can also help you figure out which investments can meet your short- and long-term goals.

-- Looking for expert advice?
-Most advisors now offer to meet Clients by phone or video chat.
-Find an advisor today.
+- Most advisors now offer to meet Clients by phone or video chat.
+Find a Sun Life advisor today.

 This article is meant to only provide general information.
 Sun Life Assurance Company of Canada does not provide legal, accounting, taxation, or other professional advice.
 Please seek advice from a qualified professional, including a thorough examination of your specific legal, accounting and tax situation.